nima-sa/persian-subtitle-fixer/README.md

-fixes the cp1256 encoded persian subtitles to be readable in macOS
+Fixes the cp1256 encoded persian subtitles to be readable in macOS